Physics-informed graph neural networks for flow field estimation in carotid arteries: Experiments and results

 \subsubsection{Physics-informed extensions}

-Using physics-informed loss regularisation (Section~\ref{sec:pign}), we found that continuity and momentum residuals decreased even further.
-Additionally, we observed a slight, albeit statistically insignificant, decrease in approximation disparity for both neural networks.
-We conclude that physics-based loss regularisation is independently beneficial for accuracy, i.e., does not compete with the training objective of fitting the data.
-SE-PointNet++$^\text{PIGN}$ performs best w.r.t. correspondence to the continuity and momentum residual.
-In Fig.~\ref{fig:pign} we compare velocity field estimates of SE-PointNet++ trained with and without physics-informed loss regularisation (SE-PointNet++$^\text{PIGN}$) based on the Navier-Stokes equations, as described in Section~\ref{sec:pign}.
+Using physics-informed loss regularisation (Section~\ref{sec:pign}), we found that continuity and momentum residuals decreased even further.\footnote{{We weighted continuity and momentum terms by powers of ten (constant during training) to have two and four orders of magnitude lower values, respectively, than the data term.
+This was based on observed training convergence on the first out of 10 cross-validation splits.}} Additionally, we observed a slight, albeit statistically insignificant, decrease in approximation disparity for both neural networks.{Decrease in approximation disparity was statistically insignificant for both neural networks.} We conclude that physics-based loss regularisation is independently beneficial for accuracy, i.e., does not compete with the training objective of fitting the data.{} SE-PointNet++$^\text{PIGN}$ performs best w.r.t. correspondence to the continuity and momentum residual. {To investigate the interplay of the physics-informed loss regularisation and the supervised loss, we sampled eight weighting factors between 0.01 and 10 on a logarithmic scale and trained PointNet++ under differently weighted supervised loss term.
+In Fig.~\ref{fig:blend} we present approximation error (measuring the data fidelity) as well as the Navier-Stokes residuals as distributions over the cross-validation folds.
+We observed that a decrease in weighting factor for the supervised loss term correlated with an increase in approximation disparity (worse data fidelity) and a decrease in Navier-Stokes residuals (better adherence to the physics).
+The latter is due to the higher relative weighting of the physics-informed loss terms.
+Upon visual inspection, we found that when the physics-informed loss regularisation dominates (weighting factors $< 0.2$) the model regresses to the mean velocity vector everywhere in space.
+Note that a constant flow field minimises both $L_\mathrm{continuity}$ and $L_\mathrm{momentum}$.} In Fig.~\ref{fig:pign} we compare velocity field estimates of SE-PointNet++ trained with and without physics-informed loss regularisation (SE-PointNet++$^\text{PIGN}$) based on the Navier-Stokes equations, as described in Section~\ref{sec:pign}.
 We found that this further smoothed the flow field, e.g. in the ECA of the right carotid artery in Fig.~\ref{fig:pign}~a).